mindscan-de/BrightFlux/README.md

 * Support for the original row index (in a derived frame)
   * "select *" will copy the original index
 * Annotate log messages
-  * (runtime feature only / no persistence yet) - annotate line of a dataframe or one of its child dataframes
+  * annotate line of a dataframe or one of its child dataframes
-  * (runtime feature only / no persistence yet) - annotations are global over different (related) dataframes
+  * annotations are global over different (related) dataframes
-  * (runtime feature only / no persistence yet) - create a simple report from the annotations
+  * create a simple report from the annotations
-  * (runtime feature only / no persistence yet) - use report snippets for annotations
+  * use report snippets for annotations
+  * save current annotations to annotation file - this feature is just temporary
+  * load current annotations from annotation file - this feature is just temporary
+* Highlight log messages
+  * colorize line of a dataframe or one of its child/parent dataframes
+  * save highlight file - this feature is just temporary and will be embedded into the loganalysis project file
+  * load highlight file - this feature is just temporary and will be embedded into the loganalysis project file
+  * colorization of a line of a dataframe via DFQL
 * Show dataframe hierarchy for the current selected dataframe

+Also one note, just because the features are implemented somehow, it doesn't mean, that they are easy to use right now.
+Making things easy to use, comes at a cost, some parts must be reimplemented once or twice before they become good enough.
+I decided to skip these re-writes and re-implementations until becomming absolutely neccessary.
+And also, sometimes, if you give it some more time, you will come up with a better idea or even a better solution.
+Therefore giving it some time to mature, saves a lot of effort in the long run.

+This whole thing is going through a permanent dogfooding phase.

 ## Planned Features

-Some of the planned features are:
+Some of the planned features are: (I will have to sort and reprioritize this...
+That is getting out of hand...)

-* Annotate Logmessages
-  * save annotations to an analysis project file or at least in a .bfannotation file
-  * load annotations from analyis project file for a file or at least in a .bfannotation file
 * Treat logs like data frames and use transformations on columns
-  * save the transformations and dataframe configuration to an analysis project file
+  * [LAPF] save the transformations and dataframe configuration to an analysis project file
-* Support original Index
-  *  copy the original index in a derived dataframe
-* Improve support of "__org_idx" and "__idx", when doing select statements (added to the default copied columns)
-* reindex "__idx" row on dataframe filtering and dataframe column selection
 * Decoders for inner structures again into dataframes - e.g. Zooming into the dataframes / e.g. Level of detail and then study a single aspect across the whole log
   * DataSource Tokenizer for Dataframe Columns
 * Help with writing up the analysis, eg. using special report templates (e.g. different formats JIRA, or else))